ManishSharma1609/ice-breaker/README.md

 3. Install dependencies

-Create a new virtual environment using pipenv:
+Create a new virtual environment using `pipenv`:

 ```bash
   pipenv shell